jeremiahsnapp/dev-lxc/README.md

 The session's second window is named "shell".
 It opens in the same directory as the cluster's `dev-lxc.yml` file and is useful for attaching to a server to perform system administration tasks.

-See the [Usage docs](docs/usage.md) for more information about how to close/kill Byobu sessions.
+See the [usage docs](docs/usage.md) for more information about how to close/kill Byobu sessions.

 ```
 cluster-view /root/dev/clusters/automate